tulliolo/mobybolt/guide/system/preparations.md

 ## Hardware requirements

 This guide builds on the readily available personal computer.
-Although using orchestrators such as [Docker Swarm](https://docs.docker.com/engine/swarm/) or [Kubernetes](https://kubernetes.io/it/) the same principles can be applied in a multihost environment, this scenario is considered out-of-scope.
+Although using orchestrators such as [Docker Swarm](https://docs.docker.com/engine/swarm/){: target="_blank"} or [Kubernetes](https://kubernetes.io/it/){: target="_blank"} the same principles can be applied in a multihost environment, this scenario is considered out-of-scope.

 You need the following **minimal hardware**: